-A thorough search for relevant documents should include an employee's personnel file and the following locations, if relevant:
+A thorough search for relevant documents should include an employee's personnel file, whether paper or electronic, and whether stored on site with the employer or with a third party vendor or service provider.
+Employers should also search, to the extent relevant, hard copy and electronic:

 - Employee benefits files.
 Because some employers provide employees with the opportunity to participate in compensation, commission, or stock option plans in exchange for their agreement to a non-compete, employee benefits files may contain copies of noncompetes. - Corporate transaction files.
-If an employee was hired as part of a merger or acquisition, the corporate transaction paperwork may contain copies of non-competes.
+If an employee was hired as part of a merger or acquisition, the corporate transaction paperwork may contain copies of noncompetes.

 Best practice is to retain all agreements with postemployment restrictions even those that are no longer in effect because they may still be useful.
-For example, an employer that requires employees to sign updated non-competes can use its business practice as evidence that it has a legitimate business interest in enforcing non-competes.
+For example, an employer that requires employees to sign updated non-competes can use its business practice as evidence that it has a legitimate business interest in enforcing noncompetes.
 Employers should confirm that they have fully executed copies of the non-compete.
 Too often when seeking to enforce a non-compete employers find that they either have unsigned copies or only an executed signature page.
 If the agreements were signed or transmitted electronically, the employer must have sufficient evidence (often through an IT professional) establishing that the employee assented to the agreement.